Harmful Intent

 Harmful Intent (1990) is a novel by Robin Cook.
-Like most of Cook's other work, it is a medical thriller.
+Like most of Cook's other works, it is a medical thriller.

 Social concerns and themes

 Harmful Intent takes on a different type of medical-related target: ambulance-chasing lawyers.
 Cook asks the reader to imagine how well malpractice attorneys could do if they hired someone to sabotage a doctor's work and create a situation that is virtually unexplainable except by the doctor's negligence.
 In effect, the lawyers create a demand for their services by supplying victims.
 This scenario is arguably the most farfetched of all Cook's schemes, and yet—given the numbers of lawyers charged with unethical practices—is not implausible in the realm of fiction.

 To a lesser degree, Cook explores the turmoil of a physician whose life and career have been ruined, ostensibly because of a mistake.

 Cook questions the integrity and professionalism of attorneys who are trained to uphold the law and protect others from victimization, but who line their pockets illegally from the misfortune of others.
 Cook demonstrates that society is vulnerable to the alienated, anonymous individual who harbours an impersonal grudge against humanity.
 It is seemingly impossible to bring this kind of criminal to justice—for there is no justice.
 Society's greed, fueled by avaricious lawyers, has twisted the lawsuit from an attempt to render justice into a mindless dispensation of money as a balm for pain.